The different methods that startups can use to collect online payments.

 In the early days, online payment was used to make businesses stand out compared to their competitors.
 Today, online payments are not merely a PR stunt or a unique selling point.
 Instead, online payments have become necessary for any kind of venture in all industries.

 How Startups can Accept Online Payments

 Online payments have branched out into different methods and modes.
-Entrepreneurs need to integrate the online payment method that meets the needs of their customers.
+Entrepreneurs need to integrate online payment method that meets the needs of their customers.
 It is important to choose the method that caters to your business and customers’ requirements.

-Quality support team - Your preferred mode of payment should have a quality backend support team that is both responsive and available on request.
+Quality support team - Your preferred mode of payment should have a quality backend support team that is responsive and available on request.

 Existing and available technology - Consider the technology at your disposal and what’s within reach of your customers.
 Questions to ask include, what percentage of your customers have smartphones